Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Notes/Variable Length Encoding.md

 If storing three bytes, the sequence will start with `1110` and insert `10` every 6 bits twice.
 If storing four bytes, the sequence will start with `11110` and insert `10` every 6 bits thrice.

 To summarise, it starts by filling one byte with $N$ number of `1`s, except for when $N = 1$, then a `0`.
 It then fills the remaining of the byte with any data.
-Each new byte, it will start with a leading `10`.
+Each new byte will start with a leading `10`.

 When decoding, the leading bits are removed and the remaining bits are concatenated to form the actual value we want.